-BT: Set it?
-Well, it's on a big drum, on that rail on the back of the boat.
-We can run it right off, it'll pay out.
-The net is usually about twelve hundred feet long.
-They sink to the ocean floor.
-Then they have a float line.
-So, maybe they open up ten, fifteen-feet depending on what we're fishing for.
-Some nets only open three feet.
+BT: So, maybe they open up ten, fifteen feet depending on what we're fishing for.
+Some nets will only open three feet.
 Some nets open twenty-five-feet.
 It just depends on what we're targeting.
-Then we'll turn those nets.
-I'll usually bring about two nets with me and I'll bounce between those nets.
+Then we'll (tend?) those nets.
+I'll usually bring out about two nets with me and I'll bounce between those nets.
 I'll make maybe half hour to one and a half hours sets.
 The shorter sets are when we're looking for fish.
 Usually, the first three, four hours in the day, we're looking for a body of fish.
-We're trying to see a sign of where they might be or where they might make up and then we'll let the net fish a little longer.
+We're trying to see a sign of where they might be or where they might make up and then we'll let the nets fish a little longer.
 Hopefully, we'll make a day's pay.